AMReX-Codes/amrex-tutorials/Docs/source/SUNDIALS_Tutorial.rst

 The inputs file contains a template for MRI approaches, where the diffusion process can be treated as a "fast" partition relative to the reaction process.

+The advection-diffusion examples at ``amrex-tutorials/ExampleCodes/SUNDIALS/AdvDiff-HyprePrecon`` and ``amrex-tutorials/ExampleCodes/SUNDIALS/AdvDiff-MLMGPrecon`` demonstrate SUNDIALS with preconditioning for an implicit diffusion solve using HYPRE and AMReX MLMG, respectively.
+The MLMG example can also use MLMG's HYPRE bottom solver interface when AMReX is built with HYPRE support.
+Their inputs also show how to select the SUNDIALS SPGMR preconditioning side with ``integration.sundials.linear_solver_preconditioning``.
 Please see each respective inputs file or
 `AMReX User Guide:Time Integration`_ for more details.